When Can Newborns Go Outside?

 It’s super-rewarding to experience new things with baby, and going outside together is no exception.
 Of course, picking that first pumpkin at the patch or heading to the playground sprinklers might seem far in the future when you’ve got a shiny newborn to keep you company—but there are plenty of ways to enjoy the great outdoors together right from the start.
 Wondering when newborns can go outside?
 Here, we’ll give you the scoop on exactly how to get baby out and about safely and happily—and when it’s okay to do so.

 If the prospect of heading outside with your newborn feels daunting, start with a leisurely walk.
 You can use the stroller or wear baby in a carrier.
-Going for a stroll or having your next feeding session on a park bench is a great bonding experience and a nifty way to get some fresh air and vitamin D.
+Going for a stroll or having your next feeding session on a park bench is a great bonding experience and a nifty way for you to get some fresh air and vitamin D.

 When can a newborn go outside in public?

-Purdy notes that your doctor may advise against taking baby out in public if they have a compromised immune system, due to a severe illness, such as cancer, or chronic conditions like Type 1 diabetes or cystic fibrosis.
+Purdy notes that your doctor may advise against taking baby out in public if they have a further compromised immune system, due to a severe illness, such as cancer, or chronic conditions like Type 1 diabetes or cystic fibrosis.
 “Babies that are born very prematurely or have a lengthy NICU stay could be recommended to hold off from public appearances while they’re growing and developing their immune systems,” she adds.

 Use some common sense and follow your instinct when taking your newborn outside.
 If it’s too hot or too cold, go back indoors.
 Regardless of whether you’re just doing some laps in the neighborhood or heading into town, there are a few tips you should keep top of mind to make those first outings pleasant and safe: